-The SEO Framework (TSF) is meant to be a powerful and fully automated SEO add-on for your WordPress website.
-This means that we put in a lot of effort to make this plugin work out of the box.
+The SEO Framework (TSF) is a powerful and fully automated SEO plugin for your WordPress website.
+We put in immense effort to make this plugin work out of the box.

 It comes preconfigured

-When you first activate the plugin, the settings are automatically configured to what we think is best for most websites.
-All pages on your website are automatically optimized for SEO and social networks, too.
-This is because TSF is well aware of its environment, and it automatically fills in all metadata based on how you’ve configured your website and its posts, pages, and archives.
-This is why we can truthfully claim the plugin is AI-driven.
+When you first activate the plugin, the settings are configured automatically to what we think is best for most websites.
+All pages on your site are also automatically optimized for SEO and social networks.
+TSF is well aware of its environment, and it automatically fills in all metadata based on how you’ve configured your website and its posts, pages, and archives.
+It is why we can truthfully claim the plugin is AI-driven.

 It can’t know everything

 AI can only go so far.
-For instance, the plugin doesn’t know what social websites are connected to your website, nor can it write a natural home page description.
-This is where you have to step in.
+For instance, the plugin doesn’t know which social sites are connected to your website, nor can it write an organic homepage description–this is where you have to step in.

-To get started, only a few settings need to be configured.
-The last time we checked, somewhere between five and ten options require your attention.
+Only a few settings need to be configured.
+Depending on your site, somewhere between four and ten options require your attention.
 When you’re familiar with this plugin and come prepared, this will only take you a minute or two.

 The SEO Settings

-TSF uses one page for all its settings, these settings are sectioned via boxes.
-The settings page is found at the bottom left of your WordPress admin menu, labeled “SEO” with a magnifying glass next to it.
+TSF uses one page for all its settings; we’ve sectioned these settings in meta boxes.
+You can find the settings page at the bottom left of your WordPress admin menu; it’s white-labeled “SEO” with a magnifying glass next to it.